sipho12345/Statistics-Project/README.md

 # Statistics-Project

-This is where my statistics project are stored
+This is where my statistics project are stored,this project was coded using R programming Language.